Skip to main content

 Source: USDA FoodData Central, SR Legacy, March 2026.

-One cup of dry brown rice (158g) contains 574 calories with 11.4g of protein, 120.9g of carbs, and 4.4g of fat.
-Per 100g dry, brown rice provides 363 calories, 7.2g of protein, 76.5g of carbs, and 2.8g of fat.
-These are dry (uncooked) values.
-Cooked brown rice roughly triples in weight due to water absorption, making 100g of cooked brown rice about 120 calories.
-Brown rice is a whole grain, meaning the bran and germ layers are intact, giving it more fiber (4.6g per 100g), more magnesium (112mg per 100g, 27% daily value), and a lower glycemic index than white rice.
-The 112mg of magnesium per 100g supports muscle function and energy production.
+One cup of cooked brown rice (195g) contains 218 calories with 4.5g of protein, 45.8g of carbs, and 1.6g of fat.
+Per 100g cooked, brown rice provides 112 calories, 2.3g of protein, 23.5g of carbs, and 0.8g of fat.
+These are cooked values.
+Dry (uncooked) brown rice has about 363 calories per 100g, but rice roughly triples in weight when cooked due to water absorption.
+Brown rice is a whole grain with the bran and germ layers intact, giving it more fiber (1.8g per 100g cooked), more magnesium (35mg per 100g cooked, 8% daily value), and a lower glycemic index than white rice.
 Brown rice is a go-to carb source for meal prep because it cooks in bulk, stores well, and pairs with virtually any protein.

 Nutrition Highlights

-4.6g fiber per 100g (dry), significantly more than white rice
+1.8g fiber per 100g cooked, nearly 5x more than cooked white rice

 Lower glycemic index than white rice, steadier energy release